notgpl/insight/README.md

-This is the Website of a Online Tution Institution named "Insight Learning Centre".... <br>
+This is the Website of aN Online Tution Institution named "Insight Learning Centre".... <br>
 Website managed & hosted by Adarsh | ly <br>